mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 _"Matt, everything you've shown is technical skills.
 What about communication skills?"_

 Yes - you absolutely need those too.
 But you've also been learning those all your life.
-And if you haven't definitely add these 3 things to your arsenal:
+And if you haven't, then add these 3 things to your arsenal:

 1. Making a slide deck
 2. Presenting your findings in a report
 3. Being nice when you talk to people.

 If you do those 3 things consistently, you will be promotable.
 And people will want to work with you.

-Especially focus on #3.
+Especially focus on #3 (Being nice).

-## 3.1 The 3 learning paths (choose wisely)
+## The 3 learning paths (choose wisely)

 ![](/assets/two_paths-1.jpg)